 So pack up the family, dust off your camera lenses, and hit the road to these 6 locations:

 Big Pocono State Park

 Near Tannersville, Pennsylvania, Big Pocono is a major destination for leaf hounds.
 Why?
 Because this 1,300-acre park is situated at the top of Camelback Mountain, which is part of the Pocono Mountain range.
 Visitors enjoy a scenic drive through the park, and the summit provides a gorgeous overlook of fall leaves for dozens of miles around.
 A trip to Big Pocono doesn’t necessarily have to end with the park, either.
-The entire Pocono region, extending southwest and north of Big Pocono State Park, is crazy with fall color and you can view it by horse, plane, train, zip line, or chair lift.
-Can’t get to PA in person?
+The entire Pocono region, extending southwest and north of Big Pocono State Park, is crazy with fall color and you can view it by horse, plane, train, zip line, or chairlift.
+Can’t get to Pennsylvania in person?
 Visit one of the many live cameras!
 Plan your adventure here.
 Peak Viewing Times: 1st to 3rd Week of October.

 Start your fall leaf adventure on the southern side of the Mohican State Park and visit the fire tower first.
 You’ll be able to climb several stories above the ground and look out over a sweeping tree-covered vista.
 Then hop back in the car and drive through the park itself.
 You’ll wind your way up tree-lined roads approaching the Mohican Gorge and the gorge overlook.
 The gorge overlook is one of the highest points in the park.
 Stop the car here, step out onto the overlook and the entire Mohican Gorge will be laid out below you, the Clear Fork River winding its way among the colorful trees.
 When you’re finished here, drive down to the bottom of the gorge, across a restored historic covered bridge, and you’ll have the chance to picnic or hike miles of forested trail along the riverbanks and through the forest.